 Recently I heard someone saying he wanted to digitize his business.
 It sounded weird.
 The digitization of an entire business: how do you do that?
 Turn everyone and everything in bits and bytes?
 Automate everything and replace humans by robots?
+Connect everything that is unconnected so far with IoT?

 There seems to be quite some confusion regarding the usage of terms such as digitization, digitalization (two letters difference) and digital transformation.
 It’s less surprising than it seems.
 Some of these terms actually got a different meaning over time but that doesn’t mean that everyone uses them in the current meaning.
 Just for the term digitization I found about 5 different uses.